-Option D - Outer Strip fully secured
+Option 4 - Outer Strip fully secured

 If gates were placed at Locations A and C, the entire Outer Strip would be secured.
 The loop by the front door could be opened to vehicles.
 Gates 1, 2, 3 and 4 would no longer be needed, and could be removed.
 Visitors would need to wait at a gate and ask via an intercom for entry.
-Summary: Possible access control locations controlled -5, 6, 8, 10.
-Possible access control locations left uncontrolled -1, 2, 3, 4, 7.